ajaimesv/examples/scala-future-for-comprehension.md

 we don't need to try to recover here, that is, once a Future fails, we stop the process and return since we can't keep calling other functions because of parameter dependency.

 `readId` apparentely does not need the `recoverWith` call.
-Results are the same with or without it.
+Results are the same with or without it, although it may be because I'm not calling a real function from it.

 ```scala
 def readId: Future[Int] = {